What is Folliculitis?

 How Dangerous is Folliculitis?

 Folliculitis is usually not dangerous.
-Most cases of folliculitis go away on its own in about a week.
-However, more severe infections may cause permanent hair loss or scarring, and need medication to kill the bacteria.
+Most cases of folliculitis go away on their own in about a week.
+However, more severe infections may cause permanent hair loss or scarring, and medication may be needed to kill the bacteria.

 How do I get Folliculitis?

 Anyone can get folliculitis, but certain things may make you more susceptible to infection.
 For example:

 - Preexisting skin damage, such as from acne or dermatitis

 - Use of topical (applied) corticosteroid creams

 - Patients with suppressed or weak immune systems, like people with diabetes, HIV/AIDS, chronic leukemia, or patients who have had an organ transplant